Load (album): Critical reception

 Load received mixed to positive reviews from critics.
 Positive reviews praised the band's performances and welcomed the change in sound.
 Musician magazine's Mac Randall said that "The boys are more into cohesion now, more interested in the slow increase of momentum."
 Rolling Stones David Fricke believed that longtime fans should get over the change in image and appreciate the band's growth with "easily the heaviest record of the year".
 Q enthused, "These boys set up their tents in the darkest place of all, in the naked horror of their own heads...
 Metallica are still awesome...
 What is new is streamlined attack, the focus and, yes, the tunes."
 Entertainment Weeklys David Browne wrote that the band "approach each song on Load with grim, teeth-gritting determination" and exhibit "subtle" signs of emotional growth.
 Kerrang! editor Phil Alexander wrote that Metallica has "let their individual talents breathe" and with Load, the band "still tower over the competition with audacity and power".

 Others were more mixed on Load.
-Some critics felt that the band's experimentations made them less forward-thinking and conventional, failing to push the band forward creatively.
+Some critics felt that the change in style resulted in an album that was less forward-thinking and more conventional, failing to push the band forward creatively compared to past releases.
 Jon Pareles of The New York Times remarked that "for the first time, Metallica sounds as if it's looking over its shoulder, wondering where it fits in the era of grunge".
 Howard Cohen of the Miami Herald felt that Load sounded "tame" compared to Metallica's previous records, which Browne attributed to the "clean but parched production".
 Melody Maker expressed reservations about Loads heaviness compared to its predecessors: "A Metallica album is traditionally an exhausting event.
 It should rock you to exhaustion, leave you brutalised and drained.
 This one is no exception.
 It is, however, the first Metallica album to make me wonder at any point, 'What the fuck was that?'
 It's as if the jackboot grinding the human face were to take occasional breaks for a pedicure."
 In The Village Voice, Robert Christgau said "this is just a metal record with less solo room, which is good because it concentrates their chops, and more singing, which isn't because they can't."
-AllMusic's Stephen Thomas Erlewine considered Load repetitive, uninteresting and poorly executed.
+AllMusic's Stephen Thomas Erlewine considered Load repetitive, uninteresting, and poorly executed.
 One of Metallica's contemporaries, Slayer's Kerry King, expressed his dislike for Load in a 1996 interview with Kerrang! magazine, saying that the music lacks "attitude" and "fire".